The Wisconsin Territory

 The Castle of Grodshire was constructed in Northern Wisconsin as part of efforts to hold the territory against Wildcats.
 Its original name was Harper Hall, for Julius Harper, its initial holder, but due to the Polish magicat laborers who built it, it was commonly dubbed ‘Grodshire’.
 The castle was built upon a mountainous plateau, surrounded by enchanted woods as a security defense.

-When what would become the state of Wisconsin was flushed of Wildcats, Grodshire became strategically irrelevant and was left abandoned.
-It was bought in a state of disrepair by the Rook Family, wealthy industrialists who renovated the castle with the intent of turning it into a boarding school for the elite.
+When what would become the state of Wisconsin was flushed of Wildcats, Grodshire became strategically irrelevant due to its northern position and was left abandoned.
+In the late 19th century, it was bought in a state of disrepair by the Rook Family, wealthy industrialists who renovated the castle with the intent of turning it into a boarding school for the elite.

-Grodshire Magicademy, after earning its certificate, joined the Wizards’ League of academies teaching magic.
-During the next century, it served the children of wealthy businessmen from around the Midwest and surrounding areas.
-In the 1950s, to a chagrin of the elite school board, the school signed a contract with the Wisconsin Territory to become state-funded, opening applications to the rest of the province and building several local campuses around the province./
+After earning its certificate from the Wizards' League of Institutes Teaching Magic, Grodshire became a private boarding school, serving the children of wealthy businessmen from around the Midwest and surrounding areas.
+However, by the end of World War II, like other wealthy families, the Rooks had lost all their money and could no longer afford to run the school.
+In 1948, to the chagrin of the school board, Grodshire signed a contract with the Wisconsin Territory to become state-funded, opening applications to the rest of the province and building several local campuses.

 The Train System